30 Years Ago: Billy Joel Suddenly Says Goodbye to Rock

 By the time Billy Joel entered the studio for his 12th album, River of Dreams, he had sold millions of records, toured the world, won Grammy Awards and had a wife and family.
 By all appearances, he seemed happy, fulfilled and poised for another two decades of success.
-Behind the scenes, however, Billy Joel was struggling.

-"There's a song in [the Broadway musical] The Most Happy Fella called 'I Like Everybody I've Met,'" Joel explained to the Philadelphia Daily News in 1993, the year the album was released.
-“That was me – very serendipitous, happy-go-lucky, trusting everyone.
+"There's a song in [the Broadway musical] The Most Happy Fella called 'I Like Everybody I've Met,'" Joel told the Philadelphia Daily News in 1993.
+"That was me – very serendipitous, happy-go-lucky, trusting everyone.
 I was burned before but shrugged it off.
 But this time, I lost faith in my own judgment: 'Who am I to write about anything?'
 I thought.
 'Who am I to tell people what's right and wrong?'"

-That's particularly true over the first six tracks, on which Joel vents about everything from suburban sprawl (album opener "No Man's Land") to personal betrayal ("The Great Wall of China") to the increasing ambiguity of middle age ("Shades of Grey").
+That's particularly true over the first six tracks, as Joel vents about everything from suburban sprawl (album opener "No Man's Land") to personal betrayal ("The Great Wall of China") to the increasing ambiguity of middle age ("Shades of Grey").
 It isn't until the seventh track, "Lullabye (Goodnight, My Angel)," that the record's tension truly seems to let up and start to find a release.

 "It begins with a crisis of faith, a search for justice.
-In the end, the guy realizes there's no justice, only faith.
-Mozart, Brahms, Liszt and Schumann all had their rough days, but they didn't deny the rest of humanity their art just because they had the blues.
+In the end, the guy realizes there's no justice, only faith," he added.
+"Mozart, Brahms, Liszt and Schumann all had their rough days, but they didn't deny the rest of humanity their art just because they had the blues.
 In fact, some of the most eloquent expressions of 'Sturm und Drang' came out of their despair.
 Not that I set this situation up to write, but in the end, I think the inspiration did work for me."

-But first Billy Joel had to endure a series of false starts in the studio, including an aborted run at self-producing the record that ended when he hired Danny Kortchmar (whose previous credits included Don Henley's first three solo albums) to take over.
+First, Billy Joel had to endure a series of false starts in the studio, including an aborted run at self-producing the record that ended when he hired Danny Kortchmar (whose previous credits included Don Henley's first three solo albums) to take over.
 Moving the sessions into New York's Hit Factory studio and jettisoning the remaining members of Joel's longtime band in favor of a huge list of session players, Kortchmar took Joel's dark night of the soul and helped mold it into a radio-ready collection.

-"It sounds like he's playing with a rock band,” Danny Kortchmar pointed out in the River of Dreams press kit.
+"It sounds like he's playing with a rock band," Kortchmar pointed out in the River of Dreams press kit.
 "It's his songs, rendered with a real fire and intensity.
 It's not over-thought or overproduced.
 It's a real straight-ahead thing.
 Billy's first bands were all East Coast rock bands in the style of the Young Rascals and the Vagrants, and so were my first bands.
 We're from the same school."

-DeVitto insisted that he believed he'd hear the wisdom of Kortchmar's decision when he listened to the final album, he was ultimately disappointed.
+DeVitto insisted that he believed he'd hear the wisdom of Kortchmar's decision when he listened to the final album, but was ultimately disappointed.
 "I drove out there expecting to call the bass player and say he was right, he did the right thing.
 'It's unbelievable!'
 You know?"
 DeVitto said.
 "I put the headphones on and [Joel] says, 'Go in the living room, sit by yourself ...' a little Walkman he gave me ... and I started laughing when I listened to it.
 I'm like, 'Oh my God, this sucks.'"

-In the years following its release, his marriage split up and he announced his retirement from pop songwriting, spending years working on a series of classical compositions (eventually released in 2001 as Fantasies and Delusions) while settling into life as a sporadic touring act.
-Although he’d go on to release various non-album tracks, River of Dreams – which concludes with the prophetic track "Famous Last Words” – remains Joel's last collection of pop material.
+In the years following its release, his marriage split up, and he announced his retirement from pop songwriting, spending years working on a series of classical compositions (eventually released in 2001 as Fantasies and Delusions) while settling into life as a sporadic touring act.
+He'd go on to release various non-album tracks, but River of Dreams – which concludes with the prophetic track "Famous Last Words" – remained Joel's last collection of pop material.

-Asked to identify the scariest part of the process, Joel mused, “When I go through all that agony and come up empty.
+Asked to identify the scariest part of the process, Joel mused: "When I go through all that agony and come up empty.
 I think maybe the well has run dry.
 All writers fear that.
 We all think we've gone to the well once too often.
 Every album I do, I think it may be my last."